silvestrodecaro/microsoft-account-creator/README.md

 ## ⚠️ Important

-- Update Google Chrome to the latest version to have good quality account and easy captcha, just go to `chrome://settings/help` for check or update Chrome Version.
+Update Google Chrome to the latest version to have good quality account and easy captcha, just go to `chrome://settings/help` for check or update Chrome Version.
-- The first time you run the code there will be created a folder called "data", inside there will be the entire browser so it's normal if it takes a little time, but its just for the first run.